 English, Spanish and French

-Agnes Arbaiza is experienced in advising companies in highly regulated industries on global anti-bribery and anti-corruption, corporate compliance, internal investigations and corporate eDiscovery.
+Agnes Arbaiza has a strong civil law training and experience, and has been involved with highly regulated industries on global anti-bribery and anti-corruption, corporate compliance, internal investigations and corporate eDiscovery.
 She has a strong background in banking, capital markets, corporate and M&A transactions.
-Ms. Arbaiza regularly conducts integrity due diligence, risk assessments and bilingual on-site anti-corruption trainings, as well as in-person reports to corporate committees and boards.
-Her expertise includes drafting and reviewing policies, procedures and manuals to ensure compliance with the FCPA and in-country regulations, including anticorruption, anti-money laundering and terrorism financing prevention.
+Ms. Arbaiza regularly conducts integrity due diligence, risk assessments and bilingual anti-corruption trainings.
+Her expertise includes drafting and reviewing policies, procedures and manuals to ensure compliance with anti-corruption, anti-money laundering and terrorism financing prevention regulations in Latin America.

 TEaching honors and Research